Return to Happiness

 Rebooting

-This is one of the places in time where I find my day-to-day energy and inspiration– this magical place in time, those two little dots on the timeline of my life.
+Summers in Indiana are some of the places in time where I find my day-to-day energy and inspiration– this magical place in time, those two little dots on the timeline of my life.

 Image ©Haute Stock